treyus30/HT-101CBR/README.md

 Example setup:

 ![PXL_20230817_182119066~3](https://github.com/treyus30/HT-101CBR/assets/136277393/47412e7d-a376-46a8-88b0-59214c891d1a)
-NOTE: This project is currently early stages and meant for a small selection of members in external contact with me.
+NOTE: This project is currently early stages and meant for members in direct contact with me.
 If you'd like to help with testing/early access hardware packages, DM me on TacomaWorld @treyus30. **

 # Announcement 3/18/2024
 Primary codebase (Full Version) is rebuilt to support: